dvigneshwer/deeprust/code/README.md

 }
 ~~~~

-For more details on the API's head over to the [official documentation](https://docs.rs/deeprust/0.1.0/deeprust/) There are more examples over there
+For more details on the different APIs of the crate head over to the [official documentation](https://docs.rs/deep_rust) There are more examples over there.

 ## Setting up the project locally